colbat/tellki/README.md

 Channels
 --------

-You can tallk with people who are in the same channel as you.
+You can tallk with people who are in the same channel as yours.
-When you are asked to sign-in on the home page, you must choose a channel to join in.
+When you are asked to sign-in on the home page, you got to choose a channel to join in.
 * If the channel already exists, you will join it.
 * If the channel doesn't exist yet, it will be created.